 This likely stems from the unpredictable nature of an ACOA’s upbringing.
 A child of an alcoholic rarely knows what’s coming next — it could be a hug or a slap.
 They tend to believe that any relationship, no matter how bad or abusive, is better than none at all.
 As a result, they often do anything to hang on to current relationships.

 Alcohol abuse within the family affects all members, not just the substance abuser.
 Consequently, children growing up in this environment have a particularly difficult time.
-Living under these circumstances results in low self-esteem, compulsive behavior and a defensive mindset, among other negative traits.
+Living under these circumstances results in low self-esteem, compulsive behavior, mental ailments and a defensive mindset, among other negative traits.